Mart Siimann: Prime Minister of Estonia

 Siimann succeeded Tiit Vähi as Prime Minister of Estonia on 17 March 1997.
-Siimann's Coalition Party formed a government with the Country People's Party.
+Siimann's Coalition Party formed a government with the Estonian Country People's Party.
 Also joining with the smaller Progressive Party, Siimann led a centrist coalition.
 Siimann advocated that Estonia join NATO and integrate with the Western European economy, but he also declared his intention to normalize Estonia–Russia relations.

 Only half of his cabinet were party officials, with the other half made up of technocrats.
 This meant that there was very little shuffling of the cabinet, and there were three changes in total throughout Siimann's premiership, but it also meant that interest groups were able to secure influence among the politically-unaffiliated cabinet members.
 He also allowed civil servants to attend cabinet meetings and encouraged discourse between members of the cabinet.
 Siimann's term as prime minister ended on 25 March 1999 when the 1999 parliamentary election allowed Mart Laar to form a government.